Frequently asked questions about how coronavirus (COVID-19) may affect student visas.

 - Bank account details for any refund due (the refund will then be calculated based on the end date of the student visa).

 Branch identifier [IBAN or IFSC code]:

-You can make contact with BUPA either prior to arrival or once you have arrived for BUPA to process this change.
+You can contact Bupa either prior to arrival or once you have arrived for Bupa to process this change.
 You will then receive an email confirmation of the change along with a new verification letter.

 I am an under 18 international student.
-Do I need to apply for a CAAW (Confirmation of Appropriate Accommodation and Welfare) if I cannot commence my studies in Australia?
+Do I need to apply for a Confirmation of Appropriate Accommodation and Welfare (CAAW) if I cannot commence my studies in-person in Australia?

 Do I need to apply for a student visa if I am under 18 and commencing my studies in my home country?

-If you commence your studies in your home country during travel restrictions and you are under the age of 18, you do not need to apply for a student visa.
+If you commence your studies online in your home country due to travel restrictions and you are under the age of 18, you do not need to apply for a student visa.
 This is a temporary arrangement.
-Once you are ready to apply for a visa, you need your accommodation and welfare arrangements approved to be issued with a CAAW (Confirmation of Appropriate Accommodation and Welfare).
+As border restrictions are changing, all students are encouraged to start preparing to apply for a student visa so they can travel to Melbourne.
+Students who will be under 18 at the time they plan to travel to Melbourne will need to have their accommodation and welfare arrangements approved to be issued with a Confirmation of Appropriate Accommodation and Welfare (CAAW).

 Can I extend my student visa if I haven’t finished my course?

-Under Australian migration law, it is not possible to extend a Student visa, however you can apply for a new student visa if your course duration has been extended due to a valid reason.
-Please see our renewing your student visa page for more information.
+Visas cannot be 'extended' beyond their initial expiry date.
+So if you need to remain in Australia to complete your course, you should apply for a new student visa if your course duration has been extended due to a valid reason.
+Please see the renewing your student visa page for more information.